Gravitational potential in spherical topologies: Gravitational potential in the regular spherical topologies

-Among 3-dimensional spaces, there are exactly eight orientable spherical topologies that can be defined starting from a Platonic solid as a fundamental domain \cite[][Tables~1,~3]{2004_Everitt}.
-These are labelled $M_1, \ldots, M_8$ in \cite[][Table~1]{2009_Cavicchioli_et_al_a}.
-We list these in Table~\ref{tab:Cavicchioli_M1_M8}.

-Two of these can be equivalently constructed using a lens fundamental domain \citep[][Section~4]{2001_Gausmann_et_al}, giving a lens-space name to the manifold of the form $L(p,q)$, for $p,q$ coprime and $0<q<p$, where $p$ copies of the lens fundamental domain of central thickness $2\pi /p$ fill the 3-sphere, each matched after a rotation of $2\pi q/p$.
-Section~3 of \cite{2009_Cavicchioli_et_al_a} shows that $M_1$ is equivalent to $L(5,3)$ and $M_2$ is equivalent to $L(8,3)$.
-Since $q > 1$ in both cases, these are globally inhomogeneous, in the sense that the distance between a test particle and its image in a neighbouring tile (within the covering space) are dependent on the particle's position.
-For example, in $M_1$, a test particle on the rim of the lens is $6\pi/5$ from its neighbouring image, while a test particle lying on the symmetry axis of the lens is only $2\pi/5$ from its neighbouring image.
-For a more formal definition of global homogeneity and the role of Clifford translations, see \cite[][Section~4.1]{2001_Gausmann_et_al}.
+Among 3-dimensional spaces, there are exactly eight orientable spherical topologies that can be defined starting from a Platonic solid as a fundamental domain (see Tables~1 and~3 in \cite{2004_Everitt}).
+These are labelled $M_1, \ldots, M_8$ (see Table~1 in \cite{2009_Cavicchioli_et_al_a}), and are listed in Table~\ref{tab:Cavicchioli_M1_M8} of the present paper.
+Two of these (spaces $M_1$ and $M_2$) can be equivalently constructed using a lens fundamental domain (see Sec.~4 in \citep{2001_Gausmann_et_al})\footnote{Section~3 of \cite{2009_Cavicchioli_et_al_a} shows that $M_1$ is equivalent to $L(5,3)$ and $M_2$ is equivalent to $L(8,3)$, where $L(p,q)$, for $p,q$ coprime and $0<q<p$, means that $p$ copies of the lens fundamental domain of central thickness $2\pi /p$ fill the 3-sphere, each matched after a rotation of $2\pi q/p$}.
+Thus, the fundamental domain is not unique in these two cases, which are therefore not globally homogeneous.

 Among the six remaining spaces, $M_3, \ldots, M_8$, the fundamental domain used for the construction is either the cube, the octahedron, or the dodecahedron.
+Spherical spaces that are single-action spherical 3-manifolds are necessarily globally homogeneous (see Sec.~4.1 in \cite{2001_Gausmann_et_al}).
+In conclusion, from Table~\ref{tab:Cavicchioli_M1_M8}, the topologies of interest for this paper are the spaces $M_3$, $M_6,$ and $M_7$.
+They, respectively, correspond to a regular tiling of the 3-sphere by 8, 24, and 120 copies of the FD.\saut

-Thus, the three 4-polytopes that cover the 3-sphere with 5, 16 or 600 tetrahedral tiles do not correspond to the tilings of a globally homogeneous and orientable (spherical) topological space.
-The cubic, octahedral, and dodecahedral tiles only correspond to one 4-polytope each, tiling the 3-sphere with eight tiles, 24 tiles, and 120 tiles, respectively.
+\remark{The tilings of the 3-sphere by 5, 16, or 600 black holes considered in lattice cosmology \cite[e.g.][]{2013_Clifton_et_al} do not correspond to either a globally homogeneous topology, or to a topological space, and therefore are not of interest for the present paper.}

-Spherical spaces that are single-action spherical 3-manifolds are necessarily globally homogeneous \cite[][4.1]{2001_Gausmann_et_al}.
-This gives us $M_3, M_6,$ and $M_7$ as topologies of interest.
-Thus, these three are globally homogeneous spherical 3-manifolds with a Platonic solid fundamental domain.
-The list of `well-proportioned' spaces studied earlier \cite{2004_Weeks_et_al, 2009_Roukema_et_al} includes the truncated cube space $\mS^3/_{O^*}$, which we exclude since its FD is not a Platonic solid.
-In contrast, that list excludes $M_3$, which is the 4-sided prism space.
-It is clear that $M_3$ is well-proportioned: the regular 4-sided prism is a regular cube.

-These properties of the eight 3-manifolds that lead to our selection of those that we study, $M_3, M_6$, and $M_7$, are summarised in Table~\ref{tab:Cavicchioli_M1_M8}.